Marcelo Brozović

+After coming up through Hrvatski Dragovoljac's youth ranks, Brozović appeared in 22 games for his boyhood club in 2011, a season which saw the side relegated.
+Following the relegation, Brozović signed with Lokomotiva, where he spent one season, leading the club to a mid-table finish.
+In August 2012, Brozović moved to a new Zagreb club, this time to Dinamo Zagreb, where he spent three seasons as key contributor, before he was sent out on loan in January 2015 to Inter Milan.
+After spending 1 1/2 years on loan with the club, Inter Milan signed Brozović permanently for €5 million.
+Brozović spent seven seasons with Inter, making over 300 appearances with the club, and helping lead them to their first Serie A title in over a decade in 2021, as well as two European finals (Europa League in 2020 and Champions League in 2023).
+In the summer of 2023, Brozović moved to the Saudi Pro League, signing with Al-Nassr for a fee of €18 million.

+Brozović made his international debut for Croatia in June 2014.
+He represented the nation at the 2014, 2018 and 2022 FIFA World Cups, as well as the 2016, 2020 and 2024 UEFA European Championships, reaching the 2018 FIFA World Cup and 2023 UEFA Nations League finals.

 Club career

 Early career

 Brozović was born in Zagreb, and graduated from neighbouring Hrvatski Dragovoljac's youth setup.
 He made his debut as a professional on 24 July 2010, starting and playing the full 90 minutes in a 1–4 loss against Dinamo Zagreb.
 Brozović scored his first goal on 18 March of the following year, the winner against Karlovac.

 Lokomotiva

 In July 2011, he signed with Lokomotiva, after Dragovoljac's relegation.
 He appeared in 27 league matches in his first campaign, scoring four times as Lokomotiva achieved a comfortable mid-table position.

 Dinamo Zagreb

 In August 2012, Brozović signed a seven-year contract with Dinamo Zagreb, as a replacement for Hamburger SV-bound Milan Badelj.
 He was given squad number 77, and made his competitive debut on 14 September in the goalless draw against NK Osijek at home, appearing as a second-half substitute.
 Four days later, Brozović made his UEFA Champions League debut by playing full-90 minutes in a 0–2 home defeat to Porto in the matchday 1 of group stage.

 He had to wait until 14 April of the following year to score his first Dinamo Zagreb goal, as he netted the second of the 2–0 home win over Inter Zaprešić.
 Brozović finished his first season with the club by making 30 appearances in all competitions, including 23 in league, scoring twice in the process, as Dinamo Zagreb won league, reached second round of the 2012–13 Croatian Football Cup, and was eliminated in the group stage of the Champions League.